 Description

-PRIMARY OBJECTIVES: I. Evaluate the safety and tolerability of the mosunetuzumab (M) plus dose-adjusted (DA) etoposide, doxorubicin, vincristine, cyclophosphamide, and prednisone \[EPOCH\] combination in previously untreated c-Myc + high-grade B cell lymphoma.
+PRIMARY OBJECTIVES: I. Evaluate the safety and tolerability of the mosunetuzumab (M) plus dose-adjusted (DA) etoposide, doxorubicin, vincristine, cyclophosphamide, and prednisone \[EPOCH\] combination in previously untreated c-Myc + diffuse large B cell lymphoma (DLBCL) and high-grade B cell lymphoma.
 (Phase Ib) II.
-Evaluate the efficacy of M DA EPOCH as complete response (CR) in previously untreated c-Myc + high grade B cell lymphoma.
-(Phase II) SECONDARY OBJECTIVES: I. Evaluate the efficacy of M DA EPOCH in Phase Ib and II as overall response, durability of response, and survival.
-II.
-Ongoing evaluation of the toxicity and toler…
+Evaluate the efficacy of M DA EPOCH as complete response (CR) in previously untreated c-Myc + DLBCL and high grade B cell lymphoma.
+(Phase II) SECONDARY OBJECTIVES: I. Evaluate the efficacy of M DA EPOCH in Phase Ib and II as overall response, durability of response, and surviva…